Iasminagacea/C-Socket-WebServer-pthreads/README.md

 A lightweight, multi-threaded HTTP web server implemented in C using sockets and POSIX threads (pthreads).

+Created as a practical project for socket programming and multi-threading concepts.

 ## Overview

 This is a simple web server that listens for HTTP client requests, parses them, and responds with a dynamically generated HTML confirmation page.
 The server handles multiple concurrent connections using thread-based concurrency.